Nam3loc/Nam3loc/README.md

-- 👋 Hi, I’m @Nam3loc
+- 👋 Hi, I’m Coleman Escue(@Nam3loc)
 - 👀 I’m interested in ... disc golf, coding, and music.
 - 🌱 I’m currently learning ...
-HTML, CSS, and JavaScript.
+Full-Stack Development (MERN) at Per Scholas.
-- 💞️ I’m looking to collaborate on ... learning any type of language, specifically js or python.
+- 💞️ I’m looking to collaborate on ... intermediate level projects to help me improve my overall skills.
-- 📫 How to reach me ...
+- 📫 How to reach me ... rce2015@gmail.com

 <!---
 Nam3loc/Nam3loc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.